instana/onprem-distkit/cockroachdb/README.md

 For example:
 If you are upgrading from v20.1.x to v21.1.6, you should:
-1. First upgrade to a production release of v20.2.16
+1. First upgrade to a production release of v20.2, e.g. 20.2.6

    Debian/Ubuntu:
    ```